Bob Ross Shares His Joy of Painting

-The gift kit I received contained just 2 or 3 brushes, a palette knife and a dozen or so small tubes of oil paint along with easy to understand and follow instructions.
-It was enough to discover that I could do this, and that I enjoyed it immensely.
+The gift kit I received contained just 2 or 3 brushes, a palette knife, and a dozen or so small tubes of oil paint, along with easy-to-understand instructions.
+It was enough to discover that I could do this and immensely enjoyed it.
 It was also enough to find out that the simple beginners kit was soon no longer enough; I wanted more brushes and a nice palette.
 I wanted to expand beyond what that first small kit offered.

 Palettes can be a little expensive, but I found that I could make my own palette out of clear plastic quite easily.
-The Bob Ross Joy of Painting series has been very popular over the years and although Bob is gone, his materials and instruction books, along with DVD's of his TV shows are still available on the internet as well as art stores in town.
+The Bob Ross Joy of Painting series has been very popular over the years, and although Bob is gone, his materials and instruction books, along with DVDs of his TV shows, are still available on the internet as well as in art stores in town.
 I have also had good luck finding materials on eBay.
 I enjoyed painting enough that I even set up a small studio area in my remodeled sunroom to give me a small area I could call my own to work in.

-None of my work, or much that I have seen by others using the Bob Ross oil paint techniques is truly top notch art; one of my co-workers studied painting for many years under a russian painter and makes fun of Bob Ross although he does appreciate that the Bob Ross method has encouraged me to start oil painting at the beginners level.
-He wants me to continue studies on painting, but I have no real interest in becoming famous or even improving beyond what I can with my current methods of oil painting.
+None of my work or much that I have seen by others using the Bob Ross oil paint techniques is truly top-notch art; one of my co-workers studied painting for many years under a Russian painter and makes fun of Bob Ross although he does appreciate that the Bob Ross method has encouraged me to start oil painting at the beginners level.
+He wants me to continue my studies on painting, but I have no real interest in becoming famous or even improving beyond what I can with my current methods of oil painting.

 Personal Experience With the Bob Ross Joy of Learning